ipwnosx/docs-1/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/_index.md

 If you are upgrading to Rancher v2.5 from a Rancher server that was started with the Helm chart option `--add-local=false`, you will need to drop that flag when upgrading.
 Otherwise, the Rancher server will not start.
 The `restricted-admin` role can be used to continue restricting access to the local cluster.
 For more information, see [this section.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/#upgrading-from-rancher-with-a-hidden-local-cluster)

-### For upgrades from v2.0-v2.2 with external TLS termination

-If you are upgrading Rancher from v2.x to v2.3+, and you are using external TLS termination, you will need to edit the cluster.yml to [enable using forwarded host headers.]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/chart-options/#configuring-ingress-for-external-tls-when-using-nginx-v0-25)

 ### For upgrades with cert-manager older than 0.8.0

 [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) Upgrade cert-manager to the latest version by following [these instructions.]({{<baseurl>}}/rancher/v2.x/en/installation/options/upgrading-cert-manager)